 Suzannah received her first camera when she was 15 years old, as a birthday gift from her parents.
-Once she got the Mamiya 35 mm in her hands, she couldn’t let it go!
+Once she put the Mamiya 35mm in her hands, she couldn’t let go!

-From following her parents around, [who were folklorists and writers], to cemeteries and old churches in Alabama, to photographing her brother’s Little League teams, she began to hone her skills.
-A science project on native flowers and plants kickstarted her high school career with the high school and local newspaper.
+From following her parents around (who were folklorists and writers), to cemeteries and old churches in Alabama, to photographing her brother’s Little League teams, she began to hone her skills.
+A science project on native flowers and plants kickstarted her high school career with the high school newspaper and local newspaper, The Tallassee Tribune.

-She was selected one of 100 Top Young Photographers by the Kodak company during her high school years as a member of 4H and continued her journey in college at the University of Alabama, working for the Crimson White, editing and doing photography for the United Methodist Wesley Foundation at the university, and working for a professional photographer.
-Her senior thesis was “A Study of Southern Women.”
+She was selected one of 100 Top Young Photographers by the Kodak Company during her high school years in 4H and won state awards for her photojournalism work on prisons in Alabama and continued her journey in college at the University of Alabama, working for the Crimson White, editing and doing photography for the University of Alabama Wesley Foundation newsletter, and working for a professional photographer.
+She graduated in Studies in Americana from the University’s New College, and her senior thesis was a photographic study titled “A Study of Southern Women.”

-When Suzannah graduated in 1985, she chose to come home to Tallassee.
-She decided to open her own photography studio, and in October of 1985, she opened up shop in a small building on Sistrunk in downtown Tallassee.
+When Suzannah graduated in 1985 she chose to come home and open a photography studio, and in October of that year she opened up in a tiny building on Sistrunk in downtown Tallassee.

-It’s been a wonderful experience since then, and she has progressed from that tiny, narrow building that didn’t even have a bathroom to a much larger building around the block, and now to her own studio on James Street.
+It’s been a wonderful experience thus far, and she has progressed from that tiny, narrow building that didn’t even have a bathroom to a much larger building around the block, to her own studio on James Street.